Document and Book Delivery ServicesContact Us

 - PRONTO Document Delivery service provides current USF students, staff, and faculty with scans of book chapters and articles held in print at the USF Libraries Tampa and St. Petersburg campus collections.
 All requests are handled through ILLiad, an automated Interlibrary Loan/Document request system.
 Documents are electronically delivered to your ILLiad account.
 We can only scan one chapter from any circulating book.
 Faculty requests in excess of this will be delivered as a book loan to a Campus Department mailbox.
 All other requests will be forwarded to Library Services Desk staff as a retrieval request and be placed on hold under the patron name.

 - PRONTO Books & More service is a campus delivery service for USF faculty on USF Tampa and USF St. Petersburg campus.
 The service will check out USF libraries circulating materials and deliver to USF faculty only.
 (Up to 20 requests per week.)
-Please note* During COVID, this service is suspended.
+Please note* During COVID, this service is suspended, but will be reinstated at the beginning of the fall 2021 semester.

 - USF Tampa campus library: (813) 974-1607 or by email